andresoSw/gender-classification/README.md

 | Unlabeled samples Path                   |--checkclassdir       | path to samples      |  None                          |

-In case that any of the optional argument is not specified, its default value will be used instead
+In case that any of the optional argument is not specified, its default value will be used instead.
+Notes:
+  * Number of input units comes from the number of mfcc coefficients taken into account for each sample.
+  * There is only 1 output unit (2 classes: 'male' and 'female')

 ####Example of project invocation: